Big 5 Battleground Fund

 Need more support to donate?
 This fund is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

-Arizona Coalition for Change (C4C) & its (c)(4) sister organization Our Voice, Our Vote Arizona (OVOV) are member-led organizations based in Phoenix and Tucson committed to advocating for lasting progressive public policies that empower and I will be in touch soon with equip our most vulnerable communities.
+Arizona Coalition for Change (C4C) & its (c)(4) sister organization Our Voice, Our Vote Arizona (OVOV) are member-led organizations based in Phoenix and Tucson committed to advocating for lasting progressive public policies that empower and equip our most vulnerable communities.
 They focus on building civic and political power in black and brown communities through voter mobilization & turnout, grassroots organizing, leadership development training, voter registration, electing champions into office, and holding elected officials accountable.
-By putting people first, C4C and OVOV are working to develop and lift up the voices of the New American Majority to take on our nations’ most pressing issues.
+By putting people first, they develop and lift up the voices of the New American Majority to take on the nations’ most pressing issues.

 A student-led, non-partisan organization created to represent the collective interest of the 140,000+ university students and 400,000+ community college students in Arizona.
 They advocate at the local, state, and national levels for affordable and accessible higher education.
 Their organization is built around three pillars – advocacy, organizing, and leadership development.
 ASA advocates for student issues to elected and appointed officials in Arizona and Washington D.C.
 They also run direct action campaigns on and off campus and work to build student power every year through voter registration, education and GOTV.